 - Pen and Pencils: Many people remember one or the other, but forget both.
 For testing, many facilities will require a #2 pencil, but you may want a backup (or one for a new colleague that forgot theirs… great for networking!).
 You may also need to sign documents, so a blue and black pen are helpful to bring with!

-- Photo ID: Preferably government-issued as anything less is seldom accepted for your real estate licensing exam.
+- Photo ID: Preferably government-issued as anything less is seldom accepted for your exam.

-- Certificate from Pre-licensing course: Naturally, you’re going to need to show that you’ve completed your real estate licensing schooling.
-If you did not receive your certification or diploma for from an accredited real estate school nearby, then contact them and let them know that you’re trying to take your real estate exam and need that documentation before you can proceed.
+- Certificate from Pre-licensing course: Naturally, you’re going to need to show that you’ve completed your schooling.
+If you did not receive your certification or diploma for from an accredited real estate school nearby, then contact them and let them know that you’re trying to take your exam and need that documentation before you can proceed.

 We didn’t want to put it on the list above because, well… we didn’t want you to overthink it.
 But, be sure to get some good rest the night before and make sure that you’ve got food in your belly and a decent amount of hydration.
-Okay, so we’re sounding a little bit like a concerned parent, but we do care about your success.
-Offrs provides lead generation and predictive analytics for you when you do pass the real estate exams and begin your own career as a real estate specialist in the area.
+Okay, so we’re sounding a little bit like a concerned parent, but we do care about your success. offrs provides lead generation and predictive analytics for you when you do pass the exams and begin your own career as an RE specialist in the area.
 To learn more about that, click here.
 But for now…

 You’ve got this!